Sources and Channels — How Picasi Collects Data

 As a final step, an email address is always created.
 You can use this to manually subscribe to newsletters—the content will then land directly in your inbox.

-This is often necessary for LinkedIn personal profiles, as websites often do not link to them directly.
+This is often necessary for LinkedIn personal profiles, as websites often don’t link to them directly.

 Retrieval Frequency